 Yes.

-The um end of the secret ballot on union organizing.
+The end of the secret ballot on union organizing.

 Yes, yes, yes, yes, exactly right.

-Okay, Rick, uh appreciate the phone call out there.
+Okay, Rick, appreciate the phone call out there.

-Oklahomans without health insurance could lose their driver's licenses, state income tax deductions, and even their college football season tickets under a surprising approach proposed by state insurance commissioner Kim Holland.
+From Oklahoma City, Oklahomans without health insurance could lose their driver's licenses, state income tax deductions, and even their college football season tickets under a surprising approach proposed by State Insurance Commissioner Kim Holland.

-Such penalties might help Oklahoma improve its dismal ranking and the number of residents who have no health insurance, said Holland during her agency's summit of the high cost of health insurance.
+Such penalties might help Oklahoma improve its dismal ranking in the number of residents who have no health insurance, said Holland during her agency's summit of the high cost of health insurance.

 None of those are very pleasant, but there needs to be a consequence, said Kim Holland.

-We've developed this culture over the years that some don't feel like they have to pay their medical bills, and it's uh it's gonna take us a while to overcome that, and it's gonna be painful.
+We've developed this culture over the years that some don't feel like they have to pay their medical bills, and it's going to take us a while to overcome that, and it's going to be painful.

 This is the wrong way to look at it.